samyak-jain/org-sync/README.md

 1. Convert JSON back to AST
 2. Create ORG file from AST
 3. Generate ORG text and overwrite the respective file

+Read org file to indextree
+Convert indextree to custom struct convert custom struct to ics

+Read ics
+Convert ics into custom struct
+Read org file into indextree
+diff the tasks that need to change and maniuplate using arena mut save to org file